varnishcache/varnish-cache/doc/sphinx/reference/vmod.rst

 	When the last VCL program that uses the module is discarded the shared library containing the module will be dlclosed().

+VOID
+	C-type: void

+	Can only be used for return-value, which makes the function a VCL procedure.

 IP, BOOL, HEADER
 	XXX: these types are not released for use in vmods yet.